Discover more from Frederick R. Smith Speaks

 “We have swallowed all manner of poisonous certainties fed us by our parents, our Sunday and day school teachers, our politicians, our priests, our newspapers and others with a vested interest in controlling us....
 The results... frustration, inferiority, neurosis and inability to enjoy living, to reason clearly or to make a world fit to live in.”
 He urged psychologists and psychiatrists to become leaders in the “planned development of a new kind of human being” and added: “Without the extensive help of psychologists and psychiatrists it is quite probable that mankind will not long survive the fearful changes which are taking place.”

-Chisholm is one of many of the founding fathers of modern psychology.
+Chisholm is one of many of the founders of modern psychology.
 The psychiatric leaders (sic) wish to re-educate the population using mind games to create a new breed of amoral people: their goal — a worldwide socialist order.
 Concerning part one, they have succeeded, as Bill Clinton is the quintessential example of amorality.
 For part two, their weapon is holding the threat of incarceration in mental facilities for those who do not conform to their concept of socialist world order.

 “There must be an opportunity to live reasonably comfortable for all the people in the world on economic levels which do not vary too widely either geographically or by groups within a population.
 This is a simple matter of redistribution of material wealth… Even self-defense may involve a neurotic reaction when it means defending one’s own excessive wealth from others who are in need.”

 There we have it.
 At least Chisholm was honest about what he wanted — comprehensive overarching socialism.
-This ilk may have good intentions, as they genuinely wish that everybody had most things handed to them.
-The problem is that socialism has never worked, and it never will work.
+This ilk may have good intentions, as they genuinely wish everybody had most things handed to them.
+The problem is that socialism has never worked and never will work.
 If everybody has an assurance that the state provides for all needs, who will desire to work toward producing what everybody needs?
-Collectivism leads to slavery to produce the necessities of life.
+Collectivism leads to slavery to create the necessities of life.
 This concept also explains why the socialist governments of Canada, England, and Australia have made it illegal for men to defend their property (i.e., gun elimination).
 Look out, USA!
-In November 2020, we were well on the path to the same horrors.
+In November 2020, we were on the path to the same horrors.
 Everybody will be equal but equally miserable, except for our leaders (sic).

 Chisholm and his associates have been working diligently for a worldwide socialistic system, and their prime instrument is the United Nations.
 So, Chisholm found his way to become the leader of the World Health Organization, an organ of the United Nations.